BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

 The unit costs of treatments, although small, vary substantially across regions.
-When including cost information for all the countries where Evidence action has data (India, Kenya, Nigeria, Vietnam) the unit costs is $0.08 per round of treatment
+When including cost information for all the countries where Evidence action has data (India, Kenya, Nigeria, Vietnam) the unit costs is $0.08 per round of treatment.
-.
 This final cost is primarily driven by the cost, and large population, of India, with a unit cost of $0.06, the other 3 remaining countries have relatively larger unit costs: $0.54, $0.86, $0.52 for Kenya, Nigeria and Vietnam respectively.